when do babies get easier, when does it get easier with a baby, when do newborns get easier

 That’s a fact you simply need to accept.

-Remember, you’re learning their cries, their feeds, and how to survive on almost no sleep.
+You’re learning their cries, their feeds, and how to survive on almost no sleep.

 But little by little, you’ll get to know them and understand them.